Content is important to all websites but it is not beneficial unless it is amazing.

 How do you make a page look more interesting, I hear you ask?
 Through adding pictures and videos related to the topic you are speaking about.
 Use them to make the page look brighter, more colourful and to break up the text.
 However, avoid adding too many pictures and videos as this can cause the page to look crowded and will have the opposite effect on the reader.

 In terms of blogs and articles, it is important to regularly update them preferably on a weekly basis so that your readers have something new to read.
 Also, by regularly updating your content you will gain more readers as they will hear through friends and social media about your blog.

 Another important thing to remember is that quality is better than quantity.

 Ask yourself what would you rather read?
 Loads of blog posts that are poorly written or a few blog posts that really interest and inspire you?

-This is also the same for the amount of words that you write.
-Although it is a good idea to write about 600 words on a blog post so that you are also able to use loads of keywords to help your website rank better, you must not try to over write a topic or use too many keywords otherwise this can make your post seem poorly written and people will be able to see what you are trying to do.
+This is also the same for the number of words that you write.
+Although it is a good idea to write about 600 words on a blog post so that you are also able to use loads of keywords to help your website rank better, you must not try to overwrite a topic or use too many keywords otherwise this can make your post seem poorly written and people will be able to see what you are trying to do.

 Social Media – Engage & Interact with your Audience

 Social media is another important aspect for all websites.
 You can attract so many readers through social media advertising on websites such as Facebook, Twitter and Instagram, keeping them up to date on blog posts, special offers and recent jobs that your company have completed.